DynamicEndpoints/m365-core-mcp/README.md

 - Maintained backward compatibility with STDIO transport
 - Added support for both stateless and stateful HTTP modes
 - Added health and capabilities endpoints for monitoring

-This migration enables deployment to modern platforms like Smithery while preserving all existing M365 management functionality.

 ## Previous Enhancements (June 16, 2025)